 If you know someone struggling with dual disorders or you are struggling, then contact New Jersey’s best dual diagnosis treatment center.
 At The Healing Center every single one of our clients properly and thoroughly which is why we asses them for underlying mental health disorders upon admission.
 Overall we don’t want anything slipping through the cracks that could potentially lead to a relapse.
 Our primary goal is to build a solid foundation for a life in recovery.

-How Is A Dual Diagnosis Treated In Dual Diagnosis Treatment Centers NJ Programs?
+How Is A Dual Diagnosis Treated In NJ?

 The way qualified dual diagnosis rehabs treat patients begins with an evaluation.
 A biopsychosocial evaluation occurs early on in treatment.
 This lays the groundwork for an individualized treatment plan.
 Screening with a psychiatrist helps diagnose any co-occurring disorders in addiction to chemical dependency.